 It is a common practice to weigh the block of tofu down with some objects to remove excess water.
 This step can reduce splashing when frying as well as help the tofu crisp up faster.

 Is it a must to press tofu though?
 I’d say it depends on the block of tofu.
 I personally find that tofu from some brands don’t need to be pressed.
 So do what you know would work for your tofu.

-After marinating tofu for at least 15 minutes (or longer for tastier results), time to pan-fry the tofu until golden and crispy.
+Step 2: time to pan-fry the tofu until golden and crispy after marinating it for 15 minutes (or longer for tastier results).
 Try to use your fingers to wipe away the minced aromatics from the tofu.
 We will toast the minced aromatics after frying the tofu.

 The tricky part of this recipe is to make the minced aromatics crunchy.
 Therefore, when preparing the lemongrass, peel off the dry outer layer as well as discard the fibrous green part.
 Keep the white and very light green part only and mince as finely as you can, then they will turn crunchy once golden.

 I only add the minced garlic at the last minute when toasting the minced aromatics because garlic can get burned easily and leave a bitter taste.
 Once the minced aromatics are golden and crunchy, spinkle them all over the fried tofu and serve immediately.
 Detailed instructions are in the recipe card below.

 I’d love to hear what you think about this dish, so please feel free to leave a comment.
 New recipes are added every week so let’s connect on Facebook, Pinterest and Instagram for the latest updates.
 You can find my collection of Vietnamese recipes here.

 - 1 lb tofu (medium firm or firm)